caseyg/awesome/TOPICS.md

 *   [tiimgreen/github-cheat-sheet](https://github.com/tiimgreen/github-cheat-sheet) - A list of cool features of Git and GitHub.

-*   [giscus/giscus](https://github.com/giscus/giscus) - A comment system powered by GitHub Discussions. :octocat: :speech\_balloon: :gem:
+*   [giscus/giscus](https://github.com/giscus/giscus) - A commenting system powered by GitHub Discussions. :octocat: :speech\_balloon: :gem:

 *   [yuhattor/copilot-patterns](https://github.com/yuhattor/copilot-patterns) - This document is a compilation of best practices for AI-Native development, curated by our community.
 Discover useful tips and tricks for leveraging tools to improve your AI development process.